AaltoSciComp/scicomp-docs/aalto/remoteaccess.rst

 Aalto has a windows remote desktop available.
 As usual, you must be on the Aalto VPN or Aalto networks.

--  Server name ``rds01.org.aalto.fi``,
+-  Server name ``rds01.org.aalto.fi`` (or ``rds02``).
 -  login with Aalto credentials, username: ``AALTO\$username``
+-  From Linux: the GUI program ``remmina`` lets you connect.
+Follow the instructions to add a server connection.
+   Username is Aalto username and password is Aalto password.
+If you are on the Aalto network, you can turn the quality settings quite high (True color, Quality=best).
+Security=negotiate.
--  From Linux: install rdesktop and
+-  From Linux: the command line program ``rdesktop`` can connect:
    ``rdesktop -u 'AALTO\$username' -g 1360x760 rds01.org.aalto.fi``

-As usual (on Linux), you can also access this directly through SSH forwarding instead of the VPN:
+As usual (on Linux), you can also access this directly through SSH forwarding instead of the VPN (``remmina`` seems to be able to do this automatically):

 -  ``ssh -L 3389:rds01.org.aalto.fi:3389 kosh.aalto.fi``
 -  ``rdesktop -u 'AALTO\$username' -g 1360x760 localhost``